hanqicode/Reading/README.md

 Good to read for software engineers.

 ## In Progress
-- Designing Data-Intensive Applications - 295/613
+- Domain Driven Design - 1/795

 ## To-do List
-  - Domain Driven Design
 - Clean Architecture
 - Designing Distrubuted Systems
 - Streaming Systems: The What, Where, When, and How of Large-Scale Data Processing
 - Make Sense of Stream Processing
 - (Google search **Amazon O'Reilly Media**)

 ## Complete
 ### Coding